 Surely a smartwatch that costs just $36 will be terrible, right?

-With an average 4.5 stars out of 5 rating from nearly 35,000 different reviews, theis not only one of the highest-rated, but also one of the cheapest smartwatches you can buy through Amazon.
+With an average 4.5 stars out of 5 rating from nearly 35,000 different reviews, the $36 Willful Smart Watch is not only one of the highest-rated, but also one of the cheapest smartwatches you can buy through Amazon.
 It’s also one of many extremely similar models, from companies like Popglory, Letsfit, Vigorun, Judneer, Lifebee, and IdealRoyal.
 No, I’ve never heard of them either.

 This doesn’t suggest awfulness.
 The Willful, astonishingly, is also the number one best-selling smartwatch on Amazon U.K. (where it has another 17,000 reviews and a 4.5-star average), so surely it’s a hidden gem amongst the sea of similar-but-lesser models?
 I thought it best to find out, but my expectations remained subterranean.